Using Style Sheets for Web Accessibility

 Waltham, Massachusetts

-This second meeting of Boston-IA took place on Tuesday, September 30, 2003, at Bentley College.
+This second meeting of Boston-IA took place on Tuesday, September 30, 2003, at Bentley [University].
 P.J.
 Gardner, the founder of the organization, has worked tirelessly and enthusiastically to bring people together to share knowledge and to learn about accessibility.
-Thanks go to Bentley College (and to Bill Buchholz, chair of the Information Design and Corporate Communication department) for providing meeting space and sponsorship.
+Thanks go to Bentley [University] (and to Bill Buchholz, chair of the Information Design and Corporate Communication department) for providing meeting space and sponsorship.

 P.J. introduced Joel Sklar of Joel Sklar Consulting, who presented on the topic, "Using Style Sheets for Accessibility."
 Fifty people attended the meeting, with 25 new members joining Boston-IA that evening, bringing the total membership to over 100.
 Among the attendees were web site designers and developers, technical communicators, and people with disabilities.